-Dating back more than 100 years, the carnival is one of the biggest in Greece, and this year’s theme ‘Dancing in time and space’ is set to inspire the usual vivid colourful celebrations.
-Masks, music, outrageous costumes, giant floats and bacchanalian behaviour are guaranteed.
+Dating back more than 100 years, the carnival is one of the biggest in Greece, and this year’s theme ‘Dancing in time and space’ is set to inspire the usual vivid colorful celebrations.
+Masks, music, outrageous costumes, giant floats, and bacchanalian behavior are guaranteed.
 To take part in the Greek islands’ largest celebration of Apokries – Greece’s unique carnival season, head to Crete’s third-largest city.

 2019 Carnival Calendar

 In 2016 the treasure hunt, one of the most popular events of the Carnival calendar, was officially designated the world’s largest treasure hunt, with 1418 participants taking part, and ensuring its place in top spot in the Guinness Book of Records.

 Traditional Kantades (serenades) of Crete.
 Tuesday, March 5.
 Starts 7.00 pm Agnostos Square.

 Welcome spring with an inspiring walk in the historic Old Town, accompanied by live traditional folk music of Crete.
 Look out for delicious mezedes on offer outside tavernas and experience the ancient Cretan custom of serenading.

 The traditional Greek Orthodox custom of fasting from meat before Easter pauses on a day made for carnivores.
 On Tsiknopempti (‘Smoky Thursday’, from the smoke produced when cooking meat over an open fire), revellers enjoy a feast of barbeque delights offered by restaurants across the city.